bobbyinfj/dsfg/README.md

 # dsfg
 Data Science For Good- LA

+Installation:
-Add data files from competition to folder data/
+1. Add data files from competition to folder data/